-Luke is a certified and experienced Rolfing practitioner based in London and St Albans (England).
-So if you live or work in London or St Albans, then you can get the benefits of working with Luke at his treatment rooms in St Albans Medical Centre and in London’s Zone 1, in Camden.
+Luke is a certified and experienced Rolfing practitioner based in Bedfordshire (England).
+So if you live or work in Luton, Hitchin, or elsewhere in Bedfordshire, then you can get the benefits of working with Luke at his treatment room.
 Click here to learn more about the kind of clients I work with and the programmes I offer.

 If you live or work near the Liverpool Street area of London and this area is more convenient for you, I can recommend my friend Jaro, who combines Rolfing with Pilates, sports massage and other modalities in his personal training practice.

-Follow Rolfing London on Google+ or share this page on your favourite social network:
+Follow Rolfing London on YouTube or share this page on your favourite social network.